gonecentrix/gcx-common-libs/README.md

 early testing of new features and components as convenient as possible and reduce the need for project specific snapshots.

-Actual releases (in the sense of gradle/maven, not SemVer) are build everytime a change is pushed to main.
+Actual releases (in the sense of gradle/maven, not SemVer) are built everytime a change is pushed to main.
 These releases are versioned using [CalVer](https://calver.org/).

 ## Projects adopting the GCX Common Libs